List of shopping centres in Greater Longueuil: Centre Cousineau

 Centre Cousineau (also called Centre Cousineau Point-Zero since 2010) is located at the intersection of Cousineau Blvd and Montée Saint-Hubert.
 It is managed and owned by Enterprises Point-Zéro, a company best known for its clothing lineup Point-Zéro.
-The major anchor tenants are Jean Coutu, Metro Plus and Le SuperClub Vidéotron.
+The major anchor tenants are Jean Coutu and Metro Plus.
 From 1997 to 2010, the mall housed the public library of Saint-Hubert.

 Centre Cousineau has its origins in the 1960s as a nameless strip mall that corresponds today to the section of the mall that faces Montée Saint-Hubert.
 In 1978, the strip mall was converted into the current indoor mall.
 It was first named Galeries Cousineau in 1978, then renamed Complexe Cousineau in 1987, and finally Centre Cousineau in 2006.

 The mall was at its peak in the 1980s, with a total of 75 stores including anchors Rona, Greenberg, Sports Experts, Croteau, Jean Coutu and Metro.
 Its office building was home to a CLSC and many Saint-Hubert municipal services.

 Centre Cousineau began to lose ground in the 1990s.
 By the mid-2000s, it had all but been turned into a dead mall, with retailing chains such as La Source, Société des alcools du Québec and Petland having closed in addition to the many small businesses.
 To add to the injury, a fire in 2007 destroyed La Crémière, a fast food and ice cream store, and the Jean-Coutu pharmacy, causing the permanent closure of the former and relocation of the latter.
 Lack of proper insurance coverage caused the mall to be partially barricaded for a number of years without renovation.

 In 2009, Entreprises Point-Zéro acquired Centre Cousineau.
 It made significant improvements to the anchor stores, including renovating extensively their exterior facades.
 The rest of the centre however continued to be deserted.
 As of late September 2018, the few indoors tenants that were left relocated to the outdoor section on Montée Saint-Hubert.
 The mall's doors have all been permanently locked with the lights turned off.
-Only its three anchor stores on Cousineau Blvd. and a handful of small tenants on the strip mall section facing Montée Saint-Hubert survive.
+Only its two anchor stores on Cousineau Blvd. and a handful of small tenants on the strip mall section facing Montée Saint-Hubert survive.